victommasi/RoutesApi/README.md

 * MongoDB

 ### Usage:
-1. You need an Google APIKEY(It`s free) and type it inside application.properties file, like:
+1. You need a Google APIKEY(It`s free) and type it inside application.properties file, like:
 ```sh
 apikey=AIzaSyCGUhLM8pidet0JdnJehTlPozha_uehAq1
 ```